 District 318's Literacy Curriculum is built on the foundation of the Common Core State Standards. http://education.state.mn.us/MDE/dse/stds/ela/index.htm.
-Standards are the focus of instruction and articulate the progression of each skill that will be addressed at each grade level.
+Standards are the focus of instruction and articulate the progression of skills that will be addressed at each grade level.
 Standards and benchmarks are organized across a continuum, so that instruction intentionally builds as students' progress.
-This vertical continuum outlines the skills and strategies that precede and follow the standards within a grade level, so that teachers can personalize learning for students based on where they fall within the learning continuum.
-The effectiveness of pedagogical instruction is measured by analyzing assessment data on individual students, and groups of students, within schools and across the district.
+This vertical continuum outlines the skills and strategies that precede and follow the standards within a grade level so that teachers know what to teach ALL students and who needs specific "in addition to" interventions to support grade-level achievement.
+The effectiveness of pedagogical instruction is measured by analyzing assessment data on individual students and groups of students within schools and across the district.

-Through a series of trainings developed by our district's LETRS facilitator and with ongoing instructional support, all kindergarten through second grade teachers participate in LETRS training which is deeply grounded in the science of reading.
-Additionally, LETRS emphasizes the importance of the "Big 5" essential elements of reading as identified by the National Reading Panel.
-LETRS focuses heavily on the development of phonemic awareness and phonics as essential building blocks to the development of skilled readers.
-Teachers work with students in whole groups, small groups, and individually in order to meet the varying needs of students.
-Through reflective instruction, this model supports students through the gradual release of responsibility.
-The ultimate goal is independent transfer and application of the skills and strategies necessary to become successful readers, writers, communicators, and thinkers.
+Through a spiral review of trainings facilitated by district experts, all kindergarten through second grade teachers, Title and ADSIS interventionists, participated in LETRS training with ongoing instructional support.
+LETRS is deeply grounded in the science of reading and deconstructs the importance of the "Big 5" essential elements of reading as identified by the National Reading Panel.
+LETRS focuses heavily on the development of phonemic awareness and phonics in the primary grades as essential building blocks to the development of skilled readers.
+Teachers teach grade-level standards to all in whole groups, determine interventions based on whole group instruction and create daily flexible small groups or individual instructional adjustments to meet the varying needs of students.
+The ultimate goal is independent transfer and application of the phonics, fluency and comprehension skills and strategies necessary to become successful readers, writers, communicators, and critical thinkers.

 Teachers are provided with ongoing professional development as they continually implement evidence-based approaches in their own classrooms and are supported with on-site training at the district and site level.
-The goal of this comprehensive effort is to provide on-going professional development that builds capacity in our staff and significantly raises the level of achievement and success for all students.
+The goal of this comprehensive effort is to provide on-going, internal professional development that builds capacity in our staff and significantly raises the level of achievement and success for all students.